fuzziqersoftware/newserv/README.md

 If you use this method, you'll have to run the script every time you start PSO in Flycast, but you won't have to run it again if you start another online game without restarting emulation.

 Finally, the script takes an optional second argument that allows you to redirect the connection elsewhere (instead of the local machine).
-THis allows you to connect directly to remote servers if desired.
+This allows you to connect directly to remote servers if desired.

 #### PSO PC